 In fact, that's what we think that parallel universes do.

-When it was originally developed, as I said, it wasn't developed for time travel.
+I think that the theory, when it was originally developed, as I said, it wasn't developed for time travel.

 It was developed to try to see what happens whenever you apply quantum mechanics to the universe.

-And what it implies, then, is that things that we see right now that are strange could be the result of a parallel universe.
+And what it implies then is that things that we see right now that are strange could be the result of a parallel universe.

 But the problem is that it's hard to control that as an experiment.

-That's why I said one has to be careful with the messages one does get.
+One of the things that one would, and that's why I said one has to be careful with the messages one does get.

 So let's just suppose for the moment that we now have things set up that we can receive information from the future.